Light Painting Video Tutorials

 The Black Fiber Optic Brush Light Painting Tool

-Here is a short tutorial of how I use the Black Fiber Optic Brushes.
-The only difference to the actual video – I normally use my Canon most of the time .. the Olympus helps to illustrate it for you … That beautiful model I did not introduce to you (shame on me) is Lisa Xuan.
-She is a long time friend and she is been helping me here and there. thanx! and she says: The model needs to hold still!! really still!
+Here is a short tutorial on how I use the Black Fiber Optic Brushes.
+The only difference to the actual video – is I normally use my Canon most of the time .. the Olympus helps to illustrate it for you … That beautiful model I did not introduce to you (shame on me) is Lisa Xuan.
+She is a long-time friend and she is been helping me here and there. thanx! and she says: The model needs to hold still!! really still!
+Here is one of the most watched light painting video tutorials.

 Pink Fiber Brush for Lightpainting